RayBenefield/moderator/example/readme.md

 ## Explanation

 So what does all that code mean?
 Let's parse it out line by line (or group of lines).
+Explanations are only in ES6 to avoid verbosity.

 ```js
 import moderator from 'moderator';